VXP2-1988/VXP2-1988.github.io/index.md

 # VX Engineering

-The VX Engineering is a non-profit, free technology organization, where the Security Research Group conducts research covering all aspects of security and privacy, including software security, system security, and privacy.
-Our research mainly targeted on reverse code engineering and malware code research.
+The VX Engineering is a Security Research Group that conducts research covering all aspects of security and privacy, including software security, system security, and privacy.
+Our research mainly targeted on reverse code engineering and malware research.